nihui/ncnn-small-board/README.md

 # ncnn 小板子

-ncnn is a high-performance neural network inference framework ---> see https://github.com/Tencent/ncnn for more info
+ncnn is a high-performance neural network inference framework.

+See https://github.com/Tencent/ncnn for more info about ncnn.

 * The benchmark score is the inference time, **less is better**.
 * Runs on all cpu big cores or vulkan, and fp16 arithmetic is enabled if supported.